Fluctuations of the front in a one-dimensional model for the spread of an infection: Extension to the case

 One now defines the renewal structure exactly as for the single-rate KS infection model, but with the time-changed trajectories $W$ replacing the trajectories $\W$.
 Similarly, we can define

-Note that it does not matter whether we define the $\sigma-$algebras $\G^R_{t}$ using the original or time-changed trajectories, since in both cases the history of the front up to time $t$ is measurable, due to the fact that the $\sigma-$algebra includes the full trajectories (and not just the trajectories up to time $t$).
-The same remark is valid for $\G^R_T$, where $T$ is a non-negative random time.
-With the help of Lemma \ref{l:bleu-rouge}, and of the fact that, for any $(\W,u) \in B_{T_k}$, one has $W_s=\W_s$ for all $s \leq T_k$, it is then possible to re-prove Propositions \ref{p:renouvel-1} and \ref{p:renouvel-2} in exactly the same way as for the single-rate KS infection model.
+Note that it does not matter whether we define the $\sigma$-algebras $\G ^R_{t}$ using the original or time-changed trajectories, since in both cases the history of the front up to time $t$ is measurable, due to the fact that the $\sigma$-algebra includes the full trajectories (and not just the trajectories up to time $t$).
+The same remark is valid for $\G ^R_T$, where $T$ is a nonnegative random time.
+With the help of Lemma~\ref{l:bleu-rouge}, and of the fact that, for any $(\W,u) \in B_{T_k}$, one has $W_s=\W_s$ for all $s \leq T_k$, it is then possible to re-prove Propositions~\ref{p:renouvel-1} in exactly the same way as for the single-rate KS infection model.

 The key advantage of introducing remanence in the model is that, when $D_R > D_B=2$, a comparison holds with the single rate model with jump rate equal to $2$. \begin{lemma} Let $\rtun$ denote the front of the single-rate KS model with rate $2$, and $\rtdeux$ denote the front of the remanent KS model.
-If $D_R > D_B=2$, one has that $\rtun \leq \rtdeux$ for any $t$ such that $\rtun$ and $\rtdeux$ are distinct from $\dag$. \end{lemma} The above Lemma, combined with Proposition \ref{p:ballistique-dessous}, yields the key ballisticity estimate needed to reprove the estimates of Section \ref{s:estimates} for the remanent KS infection model.
-The two additional results we need are the following: a version of the strong Markov property restricted to $R_T$, and an upper bound on the speed exactly similar to Proposition \ref{p:ballistique-dessus-KS}.
-Specifically: \begin{prop} The strong Markov property holds for our process: for all $w \in \S_{\theta}$, all non-negative $(\F^R_t)_{t \geq 0}-$stopping time $T$, and bounded measurable function $F$ on $\DD_+$, one has that, on $\{ T < +\infty \}$,
+If $D_R > D_B=2$, one has that $\rtun\leq\rtdeux$ for any $t$. \end{lemma} The above lemma, combined with Proposition~\ref{p:ballistique-dessous}, yields the key ballisticity estimate needed to reprove the estimates of Section~\ref{s:estimates} for the remanent KS infection model.
+The two additional results we need are the following: a version of the strong Markov property restricted to $R_T$, and an upper bound on the speed exactly similar to Proposition~\ref{p:ballistique-dessus-KS}.
+Specifically, we have the following. \begin{prop} The strong Markov property holds for our process: for all $w \in\S _{\theta}$, all nonnegative $(\F^R_t)_{t \geq0}$-stopping time $T$, and bounded measurable function $F$ on $\DD_+$, one has that, on $\{ T < +\infty\}$,

-where we use the notation $X:=(X_{t})_{t \geq 0}$. \end{prop} \begin{prop} For the remanent KS infection model, there exist a constant $C^{\star}_1(\rho)>0$ and a constant $\Cl[constc]{cc55}$, depending on $\rho$ and $\mathscr{C}$, such that, for every $t > 0$,
+where we use the notation $X:=(X_{t})_{t \geq0}$. \end{prop} \begin{prop} For the remanent KS infection model, there exist a constant $C^{\star }_1(\rho)>0$ and a constant $c_{36}$, depending on $\rho$ and $\mathscr{C}$, such that, for every $t > 0$,